harmonyrose/FGP/README.md

 ## Purpose
 This project is the result of a semesters' worth of collaboration among UMW students.
-The goal of the project was to create a web application that the Old Dominion Humane Society organization could utilize to make it easier to manage animals and the medicines/medical treatments/vaccines that these animals recieve at the ODHS.
-At-a-glance features include a web-based calendar of events, event sign up, volunteer registration & login system, reporting system, basic notification system, animal registration/archiving/report generation, and location and service creation.
+The goal of the project was to create a web application that the Fairy Godmother Project could utilize to make it easier to provide assistance to families battling pediatric cancer.
+At a glance, families can create an account, log in, and fill out the Points Program Form and Community Care Package Form to request assistance.
+They can also view their own account information.
+Administrators can view and modify families and manage gift cards (to be provided to families).
+Superadministrators can manage other admin accounts.

 ## Authors

+The FGP Software was built on the base code taken from the ODHS Medicine Tracker.

 The ODHS Medicine Tracker is based on an old open source project named "Homebase".
 [Homebase](https://a.link.will.go.here/) was originally developed for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.

 Modifications to the original Homebase code were made by the Fall 2022 semester's group of students.
 That team consisted of Jeremy Buechler, Rebecca Daniel, Luke Gentry, Christopher Herriott, Ryan Persinger, and Jennifer Wells.